ztpri/Completed-Projects/Completed MATLAB & Simulink Projects/README.md

 si_elbow.m: a MATLAB file that uses system identification to find grey-box values (Robotic Arm Controller Project)

 si_verification.slx: a simulink file that validates the values found by si_elbow.m (Robotic Arm Controller Project)

+Lidar Mapper: use pose and Lidar data to map a mobile robot's surroundings (Robotic Mapping Project)

+3D Scanner: use a four degree-of-freedom Quanser QArm to 3D scan objects (Robotic Forward Kinematics and DH Convention Project)